Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Monitoring/PerformanceMonitoring.md

 ### Identifying Top Memory-Consuming Processes

-To list the 10 processes consuming the most RAM, you can use the command:

 ```bash
 ps -e -o pid,vsz,comm= | sort -n -k 2 -r | head 10
 ```

 ### Finding RAM Usage of a Specific Process

-In addition to monitoring overall RAM usage, it's often necessary to track the memory usage of a specific process.

 ```bash
 ps -o %mem,rss,vsize,cmd -C nginx